eovidiu/interviewer-roster/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide explains how to deploy the Interviewer Roster application to Railway and configure Google OAuth authentication for production.
+This guide explains how to deploy the Interviewer Roster application to Railway with a two-service architecture and configure Google OAuth authentication for production.

 ## Overview

-The application is deployed at: **https://interviewers.up.railway.app**
+The application is deployed with **two separate Railway services**:
+- **Frontend**: https://interviewers.up.railway.app (Vite SPA served by Caddy)
+- **Backend**: https://backend-production-269a.up.railway.app (Fastify API in Docker)

 ## Required Environment Variables